THE MUDDLE FAMILIESTHE LINEAGE & HISTORY OF THE MUDDLE FAMILIES OF THE WORLD INCLUDING VARIANTS MUDDEL, MUDDELL, MUDLE & MODDLE |

 William and Minnie’s eldest child was Serena A Muddle whose birth was registered in Dungog registration district in New South Wales during 1889.
 Serena died soon after birth, her death being registered in Dungog registration district during 1889.

 William and Minnie’s second child was Reginald William Muddle who was born in Dungog registration district in New South Wales during July 1890.
-Reginald attended Newtown Public School in Sydney, New South Wales.
+Then in the late 1890s Reginald moved with his parents to Newtown in Sydney, New South Wales.
+Reginald attended Newtown Public School in Sydney.
 When he was about 19 years old Reginald married Florence Annie Elizabeth Smith, who was about 20, in Newtown registration district in Sydney during 1909.
 Florence was the daughter of James and Isabel Smith, and her birth had been registered in Petersham registration district in Sydney during 1889.
 Reginald and Florence had one child, a son, born in 1910.
 Reginald was a 24-year-old greengrocer living at 116 Simmons Street in Newtown, who had already served in the Home Artillery, when, during the First World War, he enlisted in the Australian Army at Enmore in Sydney on 24 August 1914.
 He was Bombardier 189 in the 1st Australian Field Artillery Brigade when he embarked on transport ship A8, HMAT Argyllshire, at Sydney on 18 October 1914 for Europe.
 In the 1916 New South Wales electoral roll Florence was listed as living at 49 Edgeware Road in Newtown, and Reginald was listed as being at 116 Simmons Street and to have the occupation of carter, presumably they were recording his address and occupation at the time he enlisted as he was then with the Australian Army in Europe.
 Reginald was Sergeant 189, in the 1st Australian Field Artillery Brigade when he died from his wounds on 4 October 1917 at the age of 27.
 Reginald was buried in plot 20, row H, grave 4, of Lijssenthoek Military Cemetery, Poperinge, West-Viaanderen, Belgium.
 This cemetery was near a large clearing hospital, where Reginald presumably died.
 Florence was then living at 71 Marian Street, Enmore, Sydney.
 Reginald's name is on Memorial Panel 11 at the Australian War Memorial in Canberra.
 Florence died at Concord in Sydney during 1963, at the age of about 74 (not 69 as given on her death certificate).

 Reginald and Florence’s only child was George Reginald Muddle whose birth was registered in Camperdown registration district in Sydney, New South Wales during 1910.
 When he was about 27 years old George married Vera Ellen Munro in Petersham registration district in Sydney during 1937.
 Vera was the daughter of George and Eliza Munro, and her birth had been registered in Petersham registration district in 1906.
 George and Vera had two children born in 1938 and 1941.
 Vera had been living at Eastwood in Sydney when she died on 25 October 1992, at the age of about 86.[1]
 Five years later George had been living at Eastwood in Sydney when he died on 24 April 1997, at the age of 86.[2]

-Cecil and Lilian’s only child was Albert Reginald Muddle, known as Jack, who was born at Annandale in Sydney, New South Wales on 13 May 1914, about three years before his parent’s marriage.
+Cecil and Lilian’s only child was Albert Reginald Muddle, known as Jack, who was born at Annandale in Sydney, New South Wales on 13 May 1914, about three years before his parent's marriage.
 His birth was only registered when he was about 14 years old, in Sydney registration district in New South Wales during 1928.
-When he was about 26 years old Albert married Dorothy Irene Clutton in Waverley registration district in Sydney during 1940.
+In the electoral rolls for 1936 & 1937 Jack is listed as a clerk living with his parents at 200 Gardeners Road, Kensington, Sydney.
+When he was about 26 years old Jack married Dorothy Irene Clutton, known as Dot, in Waverley registration district in Sydney during 1940.
 During the Second World War Jack was living at Randwick in Sydney when he enlisted in the Australian Army at Paddington in Sydney on 11 December 1940.
 He was Lieutenant NX66530 with 43rd Australian Landing Craft when he was discharged on 13 May 1946.
-Jack and Dorothy lived in Canberra where they had three children.
+In the 1943 electoral rolls Dot was a barmaid living with her mother-in-law at 489 Bronte Road, Clovelly, Sydney.
+Then in the 1949 electoral rolls Jack and Dot were living at 29 Giles Street, Kingston, Australian Capital Territory.
+In the 1954 & 1958 electoral rolls Jack and Dot were living at 36 McIntyre Street, Narrabundah, Australian Capital Territory and they had Jack's widowed mother living with them.
+Jack's mother died in 1963 and in the electoral rolls for 1963, 1968, 1972, 1977 & 1980 just Jack and Dot were living at 36 McIntyre Street.
+In all these electoral rolls Jack was recorded as being a clerk.
+Jack and Dot had three children while living in Canberra.
 Jack died in Canberra in about 1994.
+Dot and family then moved to Sydney.

 Harry and Myra’s eldest child was Minnie Alice Andrews, known as Nancy, who was born at 1 Herbert Street, Newtown, Sydney, New South Wales on 4 February 1913.
 When she was 23 years old Nancy married John Macquarie Delaney, known as Mac, at St Stephen’s Church, Newtown, Sydney on 2 April 1936.
 Mac was then a clerk living at 2 Dibble Avenue, Marrickville, Sydney, and Nancy was a weaver living at 41 Llewellyn Street, Marrickville, Sydney.
 Mac was the son of John and Lily Delaney, and he had been born at Dubbo, which is about 200 miles north-west of Sydney, on 28 November 1910.
 Mac and Nancy didn’t have any children.
 During the Second World War Mac was still living at Marrickville when enlisted in the Australian Army at Mareeba in Queensland on 18 June 1943.
 And he was Private NX154219 in the 64th Australian Infantry Battalion when he was discharged on 9 January 1946.
 Mac continued to work as a clerk, and they were living at 5 Lido Avenue, North Narrabeen, Sydney, when Mac died at Narrabeen Lakes Nursing Home, Narrabeen, Sydney, on 13 March 1988, at the age of 77.
 Mac was cremated at Northern Suburbs Crematorium, North Ryde, on 16 March 1988.
 Nancy had been living at North Narrabeen when she died in Lady Davidson Hospital in Sydney on 12 December 2000 from cancer at the age of 87.
 Nancy was cremated at North Suburbs Crematorium.